 For an even better experience, consider other self-service options.
 Let customers check their bill.
 Or use smart meters to report current energy usage for the month.
 All of this can be automated and communicated through texts, making it easy for you and your customers.

 While all of these work effectively as inbound communication tools for utilities, you’ll see the most benefit by promoting them with a little proactive communication.
 Let customers know they can use their channel of choice to get in touch with you.
 And as you create new self-service options, send a promotional text to tell people it’s available.
 Otherwise, no one will use it, and your work was for naught.

-For more advice on communicating with customers during the summer months, check out our post on getting utility customer excited about off-peak hours.
+For more advice on communicating with customers during the summer months, check out our post on getting utility customer excited about peak energy demand credits.
 And send any questions to a West Interactive Services expert by calling or texting 800.841.9000.